-The outputs produced are a series of tools, reports and case studies that achieved the above aims in different ways:
+The outputs from this MHCLG award produced a series of tools, reports and case studies that considered:

-- Engaging local communities - DCLG has supported Local Authorities who are testing how to make it easier for communities to get involved in planning.
+- Engaging local communities - Local Authorities who tested how to make it easier for communities to get involved in planning.

-- Managing essential data and local information - Having accurate data on the local area and all it contains is essential to both a Local Plan and a Neighbourhood Plan, and therefore it is important that both Local Authorities and communities have access to great data and the skills to interpret it.
-Four Local Authorities used DCLG's support to redesign services and improve access to data they hold as well as to improve the skills in the use of data of communities wishing to engage in planning.
+- Managing essential data and local information - the importance of having accurate data on the local area and all it contains is essential to both a Local Plan and a Neighbourhood Plan.
+These studies improved access to data held as well as to improve the skills in the use of data of communities wishing to engage in planning.

-- Creative use of resources and integrated working - Resourcing local neighbourhood planning processes is important.
-The following tools show how this can be helped by the creative use of existing resources and joined up working between authorities.
+- Creative use of resources and integrated working - the creative way to use resources and joined up working between authorities.